sourcegraph/handbook/content/engineering/incidents/on_call.md

 ## Slack channels

-You'll want to be in #dev-ops, #buildkite, and #opsgenie on [Slack](../../communication/team_chat.md) in particular.
-Most of the work you do as the on-call engineer should be discussed in #dev-ops.
+Most of the work you do as the on-call engineer should be discussed in #dev-ops but check our [Slack channels](../../communication/team_chat.md#engineering) to discover alert and troubleshooting channels which you might find useful.

 ## Getting help